9. Database access

 - lines 15-24: objects instantiated by Spring

-- line 16: the [dao] layer is instantiated by the [Dao.DataBaseImpot] class located in the [ImpotsV7-Dao] DLL
+- line 16: layer [dao] is instantiated by class [Dao.DataBaseImpot], which is in DLL [ImpotsV7-Dao]

-- lines 17-19: the three parameters (DBMS factory, connection string, SQL query) to be provided to the constructor of the [Dao.DataBaseImpot] class
+- lines 17-19: the three parameters (factory of the SGBD used, connection string, SQL request) to be supplied to the [Dao.DataBaseImpot] class constructor

-- lines 21–23: instantiation of the [business] layer.
+- lines 21-23: [metier] layer instantiation.
 This is the same configuration as in version 6.

 Tests